Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 2. Seoul Forest Park

-This park is more locally-known, but one of the most scenic parks I’ve been to.
+This park is more locally-known, but one of the most scenic parks in Seoul I’ve been to.

 Seoul Forest Park is located in the eastern part of Seoul and has its own subway stop, Seoul Forest Station.